Medical Care During Pregnancy

 These conditions are serious but manageable.
 So it's important to learn about them and discuss them with your health care provider.

-Diet and Weight Gain
+Diet and Weight Gain During Pregnancy

 Controlling weight gain is harder later in a pregnancy, so try to avoid gaining a lot of weight during the first few months.
-However, not gaining enough weight can cause problems too, such as poor fetal growth and premature labor.
+But not gaining enough weight can cause problems too, such as poor fetal growth and premature labor.

 Your health care provider may prescribe a prenatal vitamin to make sure you get enough iron, calcium, and folic acid.
 It's also a good time to get regular, low-impact exercise.